RSR Pro 440 Turbo Water Injection

 Two Suzuki GSXR RB Racing Turbos.
 RSR Fuel Injected, intercooled and water injected.
 E-Ticket to El Mirage and Bonneville 200 mph clubs.

 Clunky Period: To get away from the labor intensive efi pump systems we tested some commercial Shurflo and Flojet water pumps.
 They were heavy, had large 3/8 NPT and 1/2 NPT fittings, and non-waterproof spade electrical connectors.
-They were, however, designed to pump water, could be operated "dry" without damage and did not rust shut.
-Some alcohol variations would eat the plastic components.
+They were, however, designed to pump water, could be operated "dry" without damage, and did not rust shut.
+Some alcohol or methanol variations would eat the plastic components.

 Pictured above is a Shurflo pump we tested on a BMW K1200RS.
 It wasn't really elegant but it did work and we had to invent a regulator to keep the flow constant as it did not have an internal bypass circuit.
-Sort of a packaging problem on a motorcycle.
+Its large size makes it serious packaging problem on a motorcycle.
+After some testing we got rid of the clunky pump.

 Hose Tech

-Since we have about 30 years experience with carburetors, fuel injection and water injection, we have used about every type of hose and fitting you can think of.
+Since we have about 35 years experience with carburetors, fuel injection and water injection, we have used about every type of hose and fitting you can think of.
 In fact, way back in 1980, we used some of the first "push to connect" fittings (Alkon) on air shifters that we used to make.
-Virtually all water injection sellers use these type of o-ring fittings as they are easy to work with.
+Virtually all water injection sellers use these type of O-ring fittings as they are easy to work with.
 Measure, cut, push, done.
-The problem we have with these and why we don't use them is simple...We don't trust the plastic lines, no matter what they are made of.
+The problem we have with these is they aren't rated for our 1000 psi pumps.

-This is a reservoir we fabricate for our BMW R1100/1150 and Harley Davidson Turbocharger systems.
-It bolts to the license plate mounting points and blind holes hold the license plate.
-A clear hose provides a liquid level site gauge.
-This is fitted for testing prior to anodization to protect against water/alcohol corrosion.
+This is a reservoir we fabricated for our BMW and Harley Davidson Turbocharger systems.
+It bolted to the license plate mounting points with blind holes hold the license plate.
+A clear hose provided a liquid level site gauge.
+Hardcoat Anodization is used to protect against water/alcohol corrosion.
 Motorcycles do not have "engine compartments" and space is at a premium.
-Expensive to do but we do whatever it takes.
+Expensive to do, but we do whatever it takes.

-Here, mounted on a BMW R1100RT Turbo, the water injection was used on a 2000 mile test to the Bonneville Salt Flats.
-Dual stage nozzles with a 60 cc primary and a 120cc secondary nozzle.
-Running pump gas the bike does not detonate up to 15 psi with a 10.7:1 compression ratio.
+Here, mounted on a BMW R1100RT Turbo, the water injection was used on a 2000 mile test riding to the Bonneville Salt Flats where we were racing the Bonneville Bullett.
+Running pump gas the bike did not detonate up to 15 psi with a 10.7:1 compression ratio.
 Above this race gas is called for.
+We ran two small nozzles to cover the 240 hp.
+Don't try to pass semis in the midle of nowhere at 150 mph...we did and don't recommend it.

 RSR Water Injection Pump Tech